 - Glycolic acid, lactic acid, salicylic acid, Vitamin A and TCA are the most commonly used peeling agents

-- Clients are carefully assessed by a specialist Cutis Clinic dermatologist or registered nurse to ensure correct concentration and peeling agents are used
+- Patients are carefully assessed by a specialist Cutis Clinic dermatologist or registered nurse to ensure correct concentration and peeling agents are used

 Chemical peels refer to the application of a natural acid to the surface of the skin.
 Peels regenerate and resurface the skin at varying depths depending on the agent and concentration used.